 Workers’ Compensation insurance

-Virginia HVAC contractors with three or more employees must have Virginia workers’ compensation insurance.
-This provides coverage for lost wages, medical bills and more in the event that you or one of your HVAC technicians gets injured at work.
+Virginia HVAC contractors with three or more employees must have workers’ compensation insurance.
+This can help provide coverage for lost wages, medical bills and more if you or one of your HVAC technicians gets injured at work.

 General Liability insurance

 General liability insurance can help pay for medical expenses if someone other than an employee gets hurt, or for repair or replacement costs if you accidentally damage property that doesn't belong to you.

 Tools and Equipment insurance

 Tools and equipment insurance can help provide coverage for repairs and replacements if your work gear is stolen or damaged.